keithalewis/math/simple.md

-There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton showing how to use a bond and a stock to hedge an option to expand the universe of instruments, incorporate credit and liquidity considerations, and make model assumptions explicit.
+There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton showing how to use a bond and a stock to hedge an option.
+Ross showed how to extend this to any number of instruments in the one-period case using a not quite correct application of the Hahn-Banach theorem.
+This was fixed up and extended to multi-period models.
+Credit and liquidity considerations were eventually added.

+This note supplies a mathematically rigorous approach to extend this trajectory. and make model assumptions explicit.
 Large banks, money management firms, and hedge funds need to consider cross market correlations.
 Risk management has recognized market realities involving large positions.
 Models must allow for the